Amey824771/The_Sparks_Foundation/readme_task1.md

 * The Question asked was  what will be the predicted score if a student studies for 9.25 hrs/ day?
 The Languages assigned were Python, Power BI, Tableau.

-#### I decided to go with python as decided to predict the model rather than visualizing in POwer BI.
+#### I decided to go with python as decided to predict the model rather than visualizing in Power BI.
 I had attached the detailed file named "Supervised ML" which contains The Solution for The Above Question.